fission/environments/README.md

 A set of language environments for Fission.

-Please visit [environments.fission.io](https://environments.fission.io) to get information about different environments.
+Please visit [Environments Referece](https://fission.io/environments/) to get information about different environments.